-I've always believed that the best and most effective way to learn about history is is the hands-on approach.
-Participate in period activities, costume-ize, reenact, and visit California Gold Rush sites, where history took place.
+We've always believed that the best and most effective way to learn about history is the hands-on approach.
+It's also the most fun!

 Do you have a favorite Gold Rush site?

 And if you'd like to leave a comment about this website or any of

 its topics, now you can!
 Just jump to the bottom of the page.

 Find the best prices on Gold Country hotels at HotelsCombined: